munificent/craftinginterpreters/book/calls-and-functions.md

 ^code object-include-chunk (1 before, 1 after)

-Like we did strings, we define some accessories to make Lox functions easier to work with in C. Sort of a poor man's object orientation.
+Like we did with strings, we define some accessories to make Lox functions easier to work with in C. Sort of a poor man's object orientation.
 First, we'll declare a C function to create a new Lox function.

 ^code new-function-h (3 before, 1 after)